Differentiating EDRs from the Background Magnetopause Current Sheet: A Statistical Study: Summary and Conclusions

 \

 \item EDR crossings contain pronounced current components parallel to the local magnetic field.
-This is in contrast to the primarily perpendicular current density found in the non-EDR current sheet and suggests a large portion of the formerly perpendicular CF current in the non-EDR mangetopause becomes parallel to the local magnetic field during EDR events.
+This is in contrast to the primarily perpendicular current density found in the {regular} current sheet and suggests a large portion of the formerly perpendicular CF current in the {regular} mangetopause becomes parallel to the local magnetic field during EDR events.

 \